Ehrhart quasi-polynomials of almost integral polytopes: Introduction

 where $P$ is a lattice polytope in $\R^d$ and $c\in\R^d$.
-We will show that $L_{(P, c)}(t)$ is a polynomial in $t\in\Z_{>0}$ (Theorem \ref{tlpe}).
-We will also prove that the constituents of an almost integral polytope can be described in terms of $L_{(P, c)}(t)$ (Corollary \ref{cor:consti}), which easily yields that if $P$ is centrally symmetric almost integral polytope, then $L_P(t)$ is symmetric (Corollary \ref{sym1}).
+We prove that $L_{(P, c)}(t)$ is a polynomial in $t\in\Z_{>0}$ (Theorem \ref{tlpe}).
+Furthermore, we show that the constituents of an almost integral polytope can be described in terms of $L_{(P, c)}(t)$ (Corollary \ref{cor:consti}).
+This result readily implies that if $P$ is a centrally symmetric almost integral polytope, then $L_P(t)$ is symmetric (Corollary \ref{sym1}).

-In \S \ref{sec:symm}, we will prove the first main result.
-Let $P$ be a lattice polytope.
-Then $P$ is centrally symmetric if and only if the Ehrhart quasi-polynomial $L_{c+P}(t)$ is symmetric for every rational vector $c$ (Theorem \ref{charsym}).
-The ``only if'' part has been proved in \S \ref{sec:tlpe}.
-The remaining part is done by proving if $P$ is not centrally symmetric, then there exists a rational vector $c$ such that $L_{(P, c)}(t)\neq L_{(P, -c)}(t)$.
-For this, we use Minkowski's result that a polytope is characterized by normal vectors and volumes of facets.
+In \S \ref{sec:symm}, we present the first main result.
+Specifically, we prove that a lattice polytope $P$ is centrally symmetric if and only if the Ehrhart quasi-polynomial $L_{c+P}(t)$ is symmetric for every rational vector $c$ (Theorem \ref{charsym}).
+The ``only if'' part has already been established in \S \ref{sec:tlpe}.
+To complete the proof, we show that if $P$ is not centrally symmetric, then there exists a rational vector $c$ such that $L_{(P, c)}(t)\neq L_{(P, -c)}(t)$.
+For this, we employ Minkowski's result, which characterizes a polytope based on normal vectors and volumes of facets.

-In \S \ref{sec:zono}, we will prove the second main result.
-Let $P$ be a lattice polytope.
-Then $P$ is a zonotope if and only if the Ehrhart quasi-polynomial $L_{c+P}(t)$ satisfies $\GCD$-property for every rational vector $c$ (Theorem \ref{charzono}).
-The ``only if'' part has been proved in \S \ref{sec:eqp}.
-The remaining part is proved by an involved argument using McMullen's characterization of zonotope in terms of central symmetricity of faces.
-What we actually prove is that if $P$ is not a zonotope, then there exists a rational vector $c$ with odd denominators such that $L_{(P, c)}(t)\neq L_{(P, 2c)}(t)$, which implies $L_{c+P}(t)$ does not satisfy the $\GCD$-property.
+In \S \ref{sec:zono}, we present the second main result.
+Specifically, we prove that a lattice polytope $P$ is a zonotope if and only if the Ehrhart quasi-polynomial $L_{c+P}(t)$ satisfies the $\GCD$-property for every rational vector $c$ (Theorem \ref{charzono}).
+The ``only if'' part has already been established in \S \ref{sec:eqp}.
+To complete the proof, we employ an involved argument using McMullen's characterization of zonotopes in terms of central symmetricity of faces.
+We establish that if $P$ is not a zonotope, then there exists a rational vector $c$ with odd denominators such that $L_{(P, c)}(t)\neq L_{(P, 2c)}(t)$, which implies $L_{c+P}(t)$ does not satisfy the $\GCD$-property.

-In \S \ref{discuss}, we will discuss related problems.
-First, we discuss minimal periods of almost integral polytopes and ask the relationship between Ehrhart quasi-polynomials of almost integral zonotopes and characteristic quasi-polynomials of hyperplane arrangements.
+In \S \ref{discuss}, we will examine related problems.
+First, we discuss the minimal periods of almost integral polytopes and explore the relationship between the Ehrhart quasi-polynomials of almost integral zonotopes and the characteristic quasi-polynomials of hyperplane arrangements.
 We pose several related questions.

+We conclude this section with an elementary proposition concerning the periods of quasi-polynomials.
+This proposition justifies our convention that we may always assume a period is minimal.